OnyX Mac disk utility tool

 In inexperienced hands, a powerful tool like OnyX can do a lot of accidental damage.
 Unlike other disk analyzers, which often make suggestions or mark certain files as off-limits for deletion, OnyX’s commitment to control means that a casual user might end up deleting something important or changing settings to the point that their Mac becomes unusable.
 It’s important that if you plan on using a technically sophisticated tool like OnyX, you have the technical skills to use it safely.

 As I mentioned before, OnyX is a powerful Mac optimization utility.
 In the right hands, it’s got the power and flexibility to deliver great results.
 It doesn’t require much space and is incredibly stable.
-But if you’d like to go beyond just cleaning and tune your Mac in more ways, check out these 5 Onyx alternatives — hope you’ll pick the right tool for your needs.
+But if you’d like to go beyond just cleaning and tune your Mac in more ways, or would like more automation from an app, check out these OnyX alternatives — hope you’ll pick the right tool for your needs.